mestn1y1/learnLingo/README.md

 ### Authentication & Database:

 - **Firebase**: Firebase Authentication is used for handling user authentication (sign-up, login, logout).
-User data is stored in Firebase Authentication, while information about teachers and their details is stored in Firebase's Firestore database, ensuring that data is persisted across sessions.
+User data is stored in Firebase Authentication, while information about teachers and their details is stored in Firebase's Firestore database.
+- **Favorites are also stored in Firebase**, ensuring that data is persisted across sessions.

 ---